TITLE 89: SOCIAL SERVICES

 a) Case Work

-Provider agencies shall assist, to the extent possible, eligible adults who need agency services to allow them to continue to function independently.
-[320 ILCS 20/3(c)] If, after the assessment, the provider agency determines that the case is substantiated, it shall develop a service care plan for the eligible adult, where the adult consents to services.
+APS provider agencies shall assist, to the extent possible, eligible adults who need agency services to allow them to continue to function independently.
+[320 ILCS 20/3(c)]

 b) Follow-up

-All services provided to an eligible adult shall be reviewed by the provider agency on at least a quarterly basis for up to one year to determine whether the service care plan should be continued or modified except that, upon review, the Department may grant a waiver to extend the service care plan for up to one additional year.
+All services provided to an eligible adult shall be reviewed by the APS provider agency on at least a quarterly basis for up to one year to determine whether the service care plan should be continued or modified, except that, upon review, the Department may grant a waiver to extend the service care plan for up to one additional year.
 [320 ILCS 20/7]

 c) Referral